Campaign history

 A study on the positioning of the Marca España tourism brand performed in 2009 revealed that Spain remained in a solid position as a tourist destination throughout Europe, although it was always excessively associated with sun, sea and sand tourism.
 At the same time, this study confirmed Spain's weak position in emerging markets, in particular in Asia.

-This resulted in the adoption of a new strategy structured around two objectives: the repositioning of Spain as a brand in European markets, to increase awareness of the diversity of Spanish tourist attractions; and the positioning of Spain in emerging markets, with a view to reinforcing its popularity in markets with high potential where it was less known.
+This led to the adoption of a new strategy based on a dual objective: the repositioning of the Spain brand in European markets, to showcase the diversity of Spain's tourism offerings; and the positioning of the Spain tourism brand in emerging markets, with the aim of strengthening its visibility in high-potential markets where it was less well known.

 With this in mind, the I Need Spain campaign was launched in 2010, which aimed to renew the image of Spain as a tourism brand based on one of its main assets: Spanish lifestyle.